-Outbreak has few featured guests yet strong assistance from singers Caleb Neal, on “So Do I,” and Cherae Leri on “Thank You.”
+“Outbreak” has few featured guests yet strong assistance from singers Caleb Neal, on “So Do I,” and Cherae Leri on “Thank You.”
 “So Do I” is a catchy tune that makes good use of each artist moving in and out of its chorus.
-And on “Thank You,” Buck revels in appreciation for how his life has turned out and even his losses.
+And on “Thank You,” Buck revels in appreciation for how his life has turned out amidst his losses.

 Taken into custody in December 2019, Young Buck served four months in prison on child abandonment charges.
 Interestingly, Young Buck revealed to DJ Paul that he shared a prison cell with Future’s son during his bid.